Brioche French Toast Casserole with Pecans

 And, because you know I love a sticky bun situation, I added some caramelized nuts for crunch and good measure.
 This casserole is decadent, rich, cozy, and perfect with a cup of coffee.
 (And maybe an Ibuprofen. 😅)

-- Brioche – you can use either store-bought or homemade brioche.
+You can use either store-bought or homemade brioche in this recipe.
 Find it in the bakery or bread aisle of the grocery store.
 If you can’t find brioche, Challah, sourdough, or another soft white bread will do.

 For French toast that’s custardy (but not soggy), make sure you’re using stale bread.
 Just slice the bread and let it dry out for a day or so before making the casserole.